St. Stanislaus Bishop and Martyr Roman Catholic Parish Complex

 In recent years, Wayne County has faced challenges related to economic decline and urban decay.
 The region has made efforts to revitalize urban areas, attract investment, and diversify its economy.
 Today, Wayne County remains a prominent part of Michigan's economy, driven by industries such as automotive manufacturing, healthcare, and technology.
 The county is also home to various cultural attractions and institutions, including the Detroit Institute of Arts and the Henry Ford Museum.

-This timeline provides a condensed summary of the historical journey of Wayne County, Michigan.
+This timeline provides a concise overview of the key events in the history of Wayne County, Michigan.

 • 1796 - Wayne County is established as part of the Northwest Territory